Indian Railways: Passenger coaches

+Multiple units

 In the 1960s, electric multiple units (EMU) were developed for short-haul and suburban rail transit.
 On regional short-distance routes, mainline electrical multiple unit (MEMU) and diesel electrical multiple unit (DEMU) trains are run.
 These train sets run in formation of 6, 9, 12 or 15 coaches and a three-car set is typified by a motor coaches and two passenger coaches.
 These train-sets are self-propelled with capability for faster acceleration or deceleration.
 In 2018, Indian Railways also rolled out semi-high speed self-propelled train sets with modified coaches for inter city trains.